-But please note that this procedure is solely for complaints about the service a client has received at a Citizens Advice Bureau - and not for any other type of complaint.
+But please note that this procedure is solely for complaints about the service a client has received at local Citizens Advice - and not for any other type of complaint.

 I am dissatisfied, what do I do?

-But if you feel the problem needs to be looked at and put on an official footing, you can follow our complaints procedure or put all the information in a letter and send it to the CAB manager.
+But if you feel the problem needs to be looked at and put on an official footing, you can follow our complaints procedure or put all the information in a letter and send it to the local Citizens Advice manager.